dendrite2go/archetype-rust-axon/README.md

 An archetypal Rust project that uses AxonServer for Event Sourcing and CQRS.
 This project is a sibling of [archetype-go-axon](https://github.com/dendrite2go/archetype-go-axon), but for the Rust programming language.
+This project uses the [dendrite crate](https://crates.io/crates/dendrite) to connect to [AxonServer](https://axoniq.io/product-overview/axon-server).

 # Core concepts